-Early Care and Education (ECE): Settings that focus on the care and/or education and development of young children, such as childcare centers for the purposes of 10 Cents.
+Early Care and Education (ECE): Settings that focus on the care and/or education and development of young children, such as child care centers.
+For the purposes of 10 Cents, ECEs are a subset of other non-school sponsors.

-ECE license capacity: The maximum number of children who may be cared for by a childcare center (although the actual number may vary throughout the year), including all possible sites for centers with multiple locations.
+ECE license capacity: The maximum number of children who may be cared for by an ECE site (although the actual number may vary throughout the year), including all possible sites for centers with multiple locations.

-Farm direct: When a grantee purchases food products directly from a farmer.
+Farm direct: When a grantee purchases Michigangrown food products directly from a farmer.

-Farmer cooperative: A group of farmers working together to cooperatively grow and sell their products
+Farmer cooperative: A group of farmers working together to cooperatively grow and sell their products.

-Farmers market: A public and recurring gathering of farmers selling direct-to-consumer food and/or products.
+Farmers market: A public and recurring gathering of farmers selling direct-to-consumer food and/or products.38

-Food hub: A food business that manages the aggregation, distribution, and marketing of locally or regionally produced food products.
+Food hub: A food business that manages the aggregation, distribution, and marketing of locally or regionally-produced food products.

-Food processor: A food business that transforms raw agricultural products into a processed (e.g., frozen, chopped, etc.) form.
+Food processor: A food business that transforms raw agricultural products into a processed form (ex. frozen, chopped, etc.) and/or prepares products for distribution or delivery, for the purposes of 10 Cents.